LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/validation-with-javascript.rst

    </script>

 We are making progress.
 Now if you click *Submit* with one or both of the inputs empty, then an alert message appears telling you that both inputs are required.
+However, the form is still submitted even if the data is invalid.

 .. index:: ! preventDefault
    single: event; preventDefault

-But we want to prevent the form submission from happening until all inputs have valid values.
+We should prevent the form submission from happening until all inputs have valid values.
 We can use the ``event`` parameter and ``event.preventDefault()`` to stop the form submission. ``event.preventDefault()`` prevents default browser functionality from happening, like form submission when ``<button>`` tags are clicked inside of a form.
-Remember that *event handler* functions are passed an ``event`` parameter which represents the occurring event.
+Remember that *event handler* functions are passed an ``event`` argument which represents the event that the handler is responding to.

 .. sourcecode:: html
    :linenos: